alexanderkell/elecsim/README.md

 ## Installation

-If you're on MacOS, you can install the virtual environment and package manager for python "pipenv" using brew:
+If you're on MacOS, you can install the virtual environment and package manager for python "pipenv" using brew.
+If you are on linux, you can use Linuxbrew on linux using the same command:

 ```
 $ brew install pipenv